jakejack13/message-board/messaging/messaging.md

 This endpoint returns all of the messages sent by you on the message board.
-A message consists of the username of the user that posted the message along with the message itself.
+A message consists of the username of the user that posted the message along with the message itself and its unique id.
 The messages will be sent in the order that they were created, with the most recent being the last in the list.

 #### Response